mstocco/mariostoc.co/content/racereports/2021-victoria-half.md

 <!---->
 ## Final Thoughts
-The trouble with good to great days is looking back for the teachable moments.
+The trouble with good to great days is looking back to find the teachable moments.

-Maybe those would have appeared if this was a real race and I say, over swam, over biked or otherwise got caught up in a moment.
-That race didn't happen today and I was on task, on schedule for 6 hours and 15 minutes.
+Maybe those moment would have appeared if this was a real race.
+For example, say, over swam, over biked or otherwise got caught up in a moment.
+None of those things happened today; I was on task, on schedule for 6 hours and 15 minutes.
 Right about where my fitness is today.

+Apart from a couple of check-ins with my heart rate early in the ride, this day was done by feel.
+I looked at my watch to find its lap button to record the in and outs of "transition" and that was about it.

 I believe I even got the Friday and Saturday night meals correct.

 Good day indeed.